SC3025/VSDSquadron-Tasks/task6.md

-1.Piezoelectric element (in above picture it is replaced by Solar panel)
+1.Piezoelectric element (in below picture it is replaced by Solar panel)

 2.Energy harvester